-To paraphrase Tevye in Fiddler on the Roof, “Lord I know we are your chosen people, but once in a while, can’t you have Mel Gibson choose someone else?”
+To paraphrase Tevye in Fiddler on the Roof, “Lord, I know we are your chosen people, but once in a while, can’t you have Mel Gibson choose someone else?”

 Gibson’s career reads like a Shakespearean Tragedy.
-After becoming arguably the biggest star in Hollywood he began displaying his Hubris, spewing hatred against different ethnic groups, much of it against the Jews (or as he has called them “oven dodgers).
-Gibson’s hatred nearly destroyed his career turning him into at best a b-player.
+After becoming arguably the biggest star in Hollywood, he began displaying his Hubris, spewing hatred against different ethnic groups, much of it against the Jews (or as he has called them “oven dodgers).
+Gibson’s hatred nearly destroyed his career, turning him into, at best, a b-player.
 But announced last week, Gibson has been given a big Hollywood project by Warner Brothers.
 He will be producing and possibly directing (and even starring in) a movie based on Jewish history, the story of Judah Maccabee.

 This is not the first time Gibson has tackled Jewish History.
 In 2004 Gibson was interviewed by Peggy Noonan for Readers Digest in 2004.
 Noonan asked Gibson if he believed the Holocaust happened.
-He answered by questioning the number of Jews slaughtered by the Nazi’s and seemed to down play the Holocaust as a Jewish experience.
+He answered by questioning the number of Jews slaughtered by the Nazis and seemed to downplay the Holocaust as a Jewish experience.

 “I mean when the war was over they said it was 12 million.
 Then it was six.
 Now it’s four.
 I mean it’s that kind of numbers game.
 I mean war is horrible.
 The Second World War killed tens of millions of people.
 Some of them were Jews in concentration camps.
 Many people lost their lives.
 In the Ukraine, several million people starved to death between 1932 and 1933.
 During the last century 20 million people died in the Soviet Union.
 Okay?
 It’s horrible.”

-These are just a few of many Anti-Jewish acts made by Gibson, the most famous of which occurred during a drunk driving arrest in 2006 when he kept screaming referring to “f***ing Jews” and later stated that “the Jews are responsible for all the wars in the world”
+These are just a few of many Anti-Jewish acts made by Gibson, the most famous of which occurred during a drunk driving arrest in 2006 when he kept screaming, referring to “f***ing Jews” and later stated that “the Jews are responsible for all the wars in the world.”

-Rabbi Marvin Heir, founder and dean of Los Angeles’s Simon Wiesenthal Center Museum of Tolerance, voiced his displeasure in statements to The Hollywood Reporter and predicted that Jews should stay home.
+Rabbi Marvin Heir, founder and dean of Los Angeles’s Simon Wiesenthal Center Museum of Tolerance voiced his displeasure in statements to The Hollywood Reporter and predicted that Jews should stay home.

 “Warner Bros. is making a terrible mistake,” Hier says, adding, “most of the people that are going to come to a film about Judah Maccabee are the Jewish community.
 Surely they know the Jewish communities are not going to come to this film.”

-That is the reason I don’t believe that Gibson is qualified to produce, direct and possibly star in a movie about Judah Maccabee is not his love or hatred for the Jewish people, but the fact that his view of the Catholic faith, that the blindness of the Jews should be cured so they can accept Christ is the exact opposite of the Maccabee story.
+That is the reason I don’t believe that Gibson is qualified to produce, direct and possibly star in a movie about Judah Maccabee is not his love or hatred for the Jewish people, but the fact that his particular view of the Catholic faith, that the blindness of the Jews should be cured so they can accept Christ is the exact opposite of the Maccabee story.

 Mel Gibson is entitled to his religious belief, that’s not the issue.
-The real question is based on his religious beliefs including prayers that Jews should convert could Mel Gibson do the story of the Maccabees justice?
+The real question is based on his religious beliefs, including prayers that Jews should convert could Mel Gibson do the story of the Maccabees justice?
 Can he tell the true story of the Maccabees in a way that Jews who know the difference will want to see it?
-Personally I do not see how he can.
+Personally, I do not see how he can.